BalaurZmeu/TopicTest/README.md

 ```
 Enter a name and a password.

-#### 4. Load json tests into the database.
+#### 6. Load json tests into the database.
 There are some tests on programming inside the json_tests directory.
 Run this command:
 ```bash
 python manage.py loaddata ./json_tests/tests.json
 ```

-#### 5. Run the development server.
+#### 7. Run the development server.
 ```bash
 python manage.py runserver 8080
 ```
 Then open your browser and enter the address `localhost:8080`
-Now you can register a user and take any of the tests.
+Now you can create regular users using the register page.
+Log in using a regular account or the superuser account and take any of the tests.

-If you want to create a new test, edit existing tests or manage users,
+If you want to create a new test, edit existing tests, or manage users,
 you can do this by accessing the admin page `localhost:8080/admin`.
-There you will be asked to type in the name and password that you created earlier.
+There you will be asked to type in the name and password of the superuser.